Eldurkar/CarND-Behavioral-Cloning-P3-keras/README.md

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-Another technique to reduce overfitting was to introduce dropout in the network, with a dropout rate of 0.5.
+Another technique to reduce overfitting was to introduce dropout in the network, with a dropout probability of 0.5.

 #### 3. Model parameter tuning